 Nowadays the USA is a federal republic.
 It is made up of 50 states and the District of Columbia, a special federal area where the capital of the country, Washington, is situated.
-The District of

-Columbia is not a part of any state.
+The District of Columbia is not a part of any state.
 The newest states are Alaska and Hawaii, admitted in 1959.
 Each state has its own government.
 The seat of the central (federal) government is Washington, DC.

-According to the US Constitution, the powers of the government are divided into 3 branches: the executive branch, headed by the President, the legislative branch, exercised by the Congress, and the judicial branch (the Supreme Court).
+According to the US Constitution, there are three branches of state power: the executive power, headed by the President; the legislative power, exercised by the Congress; and the judicial power with the Supreme Court at the head.
 The Congress consists of the Senate and the House of Representatives.